cosmonaut-nz/cosmonaut-code/README.md

 ### disclaimer

-this is really early days. running over a really big repo with the latest model will be super slow and possibly fail. we've tested it up to ~1500 code files, what with timeout retries etc., takes a couple of hours, cost about $5 us. your mileage may vary. we think the value will come when it can be run over multiple models and compared and filtered.
+this is really early days. running over a really big repo with the latest model will be super slow and possibly fail. we've tested it up to ~1500 code files, what with timeout retries etc., takes a couple of hours, cost about 5 usd. your mileage may vary. we think the value will come when it can be run over multiple models and compared and filtered.

 it produces false flags. it overplays or (rarely downplays) security issues. there is significant variation between review runs on the same repository, particularly with older models.